kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-auth.md

 ### How to securely store JWTs
 A JWT needs to be stored in a safe place inside the user’s browser.
 If you store it inside local storage, it’s accessible by any script inside your page.
 This is as bad as it sounds; an XSS attack could give an external attacker access to the token.

 Storing the JWT token in a httponly, secure, same-site cookie is currently considered as the most secure option for SPAs, but in this scenario you will not be able to add its content to the Authorization header.
-You either need to store tokens directly in the JS code (e.g. in local storage - taking into consideration the risk), or you need to add a proxy between the APIs and your SPA.
+You either need to store tokens directly in the JS code, or you need to add a proxy between the APIs and your SPA.
 The proxy will extract the token from the cookie and place it in the Authorization header.

 Take [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) for node.js as an example.